-By combining visual field analysis with high-resolution spatial trajectories, we provide new perspectives about how asocial and social learning mechanisms complement one another in a dynamic and integrative fashion.
-Our results show that people dynamically adapt asocial and social learning mechanisms to both the environment and individual performance, specialize their social attention patterns, and selectively direct social learning towards successful individuals (Fig. 2).
+In this study, we combine visual field analysis with high-

+resolution spatial trajectories to provide an integrative perspective on how asocial and social learning mechanisms complement one another in a dynamic and integrative fashion.
+Our results show that people dynamically adapt asocial and social learning mechanisms to both the environment and individual performance and selectively direct social learning towards successful individuals (Fig. 2).
 Our behavioral analyses capture both the structure and temporal dynamics of social interactions (Fig. 2-3), which are then directly tested using computational models sequentially predicting each foraging decision (Fig. 4).
-Our winning model integrates adaptive mechanisms of asocial and social learning under a unified framework, revealing that individual success (rather than social factors) drives changes in asocial foraging patterns and increases both the influence and selectivity of social learning.
+Our winning model integrates adaptive mechanisms of asocial and social learning under a single framework, revealing that individual success (rather than social factors) drives changes in asocial foraging patterns and increases both the amount of social learning and selectivity towards successful individuals.
+Furthermore, it is the degree of adaptivity-of both asocial and social learning-that best predicts individual performance.